 In the final scene, Spider-Man tricks Hydro-Man into shooting a water-bolt at Electro, which naturally ends poorly for both villains.

 Now, at this point I need to mention that all of the Electro pages are common with the bulkier Amazing Spider-Man: Deluxe Colouring/Activity Book (Scholastic Australia), which offers a complete Electro tale.

 To create this book, a number of changes have been made.
 Firstly, all of the activity pages were discarded.
 Then the remaining Electro pages were swapped around slightly, and new pages featuring Hydro-Man, Green Goblin and Scorpion were inserted.

 The final result is a silly old muddle.
 Whereas the original Electro source material provided a complete integrated tale, this "freshened-up" version is just a dog's breakfast.
 For goodness' sake... is it really that hard to construct a 23-page connected piece of continuity?

 The line art is great, and the book is good quality for the price I paid.

 Also on the plus side, the pages are widely varied in their content, and each ties nicely into the caption.
 Just a shame that the various captions don't quite form a contiguous narrative.

 I'm going to emphasize the positive and go for three webs here.

 Note that the original 2011 version of this book had a black cover.
-A white/blue cover reprint was produced in 2012, and was sold both separately, but also bundled with Amazing Spider-Man: Activity Pad (Scholastic Australia) as part of Amazing Spider-Man: Activity Bag (Scholastic Australia).
+A white/blue cover reprint was produced in 2012, and was sold both separately, but also bundled with a small Activity Pad as part of Amazing Spider-Man: Activity Bag (Scholastic Australia).